Best Investments During Low Interest Rates

 “Pay off my mortgage?”
 I hear you asking, “But interest rates are so low.”

-True but being debt free is the way to become wealthy.
+True but I believe being debt free is the true way to become wealthy.
 When you have no loan payments, you have lots of extra cash to invest.
 Also should disaster strike, no bank can ever take your home away if it isn’t mortgaged.
 I bet some of the people who lost their homes during the 2009 mortgage meltdown wished they didn’t have a mortgage.

 Don’t ever think this can’t happen to you.
 I know many successful people who experienced unexpected hardships and lost their homes.